 - 37 Bicycle accommodations within the project area would improve with the introduction of the multiuse trail - extension between the CCT and Georgetown Waterfront Park under alternative 1.
 Because cyclists - 39 currently share the road with vehicles between these two points, the designated trail for cyclists and - 40 pedestrians would improve safety by separating these users from vehicular traffic.
 However, cyclists - 41 would have to share the trail with pedestrians, which at times may mean congestion and slight delays, - 42 both of which are typical for urban mixed-use trails.
-Cyclists would have the option of traveling on Water - Street NW in vehicular lanes once they reached the cul-de-sac, offering potential decreases in speed or walking their bicycles if the multiuse trail is crowded. - 45 Alternative 1 likely would draw additional cyclists to and through the area with the additional capacity of - the boathouses, additional recreational features, and the formalized connection between the Georgetown
+Cyclists would have the option of traveling on Water - 43 Street NW in vehicular lanes once they reached the cul-de-sac, offering potential decreases in speed or - 44 walking their bicycles if the multiuse trail is crowded. - Alternative 1 likely would draw additional cyclists to and through the area with the additional capacity of the boathouses, additional recreational features, and the formalized connection between the Georgetown

 - 1 Waterfront Park and the CCT.
-Alternative 1 also would likely include the provision of bicycle racks to 2 support existing and future users; however, the location of these racks is yet to be determined. - 3 In summary, alternative 1 would improve the bicycle environment within the project area and improve - 4 overall safety for cyclists even with an increase in bicyclists.
+Alternative 1 also would likely include the provision of bicycle racks to 2 support existing and future users; however, the location of these racks is yet to be determined. - 2 support existing and future users; nowever, the location of these facks is yet to be determined. - 3 In summary, alternative 1 would improve the bicycle environment within the project area and improve - 4 overall safety for cyclists even with an increase in bicyclists.
 While additional cyclists and pedestrians - 5 within the project area may cause congestion at times, cyclists would have the option to share Water - 6 Street NW with vehicles as an alternate path.
-Bicycle improvements are not proposed outside of the - 7 project area for alternative 1; therefore, bicycle conditions within the larger bicycle study area would be - 8 the same as those presented in the no-action alternative analysis.
-Any increase in cyclists from alternative - 9 1 to areas outside of the project area may cause increased congestion on trails at times, but the time - 10 periods of congestion would be minimal.
+Bicycle improvements are not proposed outside of the 7 project area for alternative 1; therefore, bicycle conditions within the larger bicycle study area would be - 7 project area for alternative 1; therefore, bicycle conditions within the larger bicycle study area would be 8 the same as those presented in the no-action alternative analysis.
+Any increase in cyclists from alternative - 9 1 to areas outside of the project area may cause increased congestion on trails at times, but the time - periods of congestion would be minimal.
 Additionally, the network of streets within the Georgetown area - 11 with relatively low vehicle volumes and travel speeds would offer cyclists alternate options for travel. - 12 New facilities proposed by DDOT would provide additional travel options and capacity as they are - 13 implemented.